All Authors A-Z

 Luke Williams and Paul Gadsby are sports journalists and have been snooker fans for as long as they can remember.
 This is their first book.

 Leading psychologist Dr Maureen Gaffney combines work in academia with a busy international consultancy business.
 She also serves on the executive committee of the Women's Leadership Board at Harvard's Kennedy School of Government.
-Her last book Flourishing was a No 1 bestseller in Ireland and has sold over 70,000 copies.
+Her last book, Flourishing, was a Number One bestseller in Ireland and has sold over 70,000 copies.
 She is also a columnist, broadcaster and speaker.